This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Make the crust: In a medium bowl, whisk together the almond flour, coconut flour, tapioca flour, and sea salt.
+- Make the crust: Preheat the oven to 350°F. Line a 8×8 inch baking pan with parchment paper.
+In a medium bowl, whisk together the almond flour, tapioca flour, coconut flour, and sea salt.
 Add the maple syrup, ghee, and vanilla to the bowl, and fold everything together until a dough forms.
 Press the crust into the bottom of the prepared pan and bake for 12 minutes.

 - Chill: Allow the bars to cool completely, then transfer the pan to the refrigerator for 3-4 hours to let the bars set.
 Before serving, cut into twelve squares and sprinkle the bars with powdered sugar.
 Enjoy!